“Friends are the family we choose for ourselves.”-Edna Buchanan

 Actually, it’s okay for a friend to ask your help, and I believe we’re obliged to help our friends in need.
 However, when you see that your friendship is based only on what you can do for her, or what he becomes when he’s with you (and when you’re no longer a hot item, he drops you off and moves on to the next person to whom he can benefit from), then I definitely will end the “friendship.”

 3. When he’s a “user,” meaning, he is using our friendship to gain favors from another person, or for whatever selfish reasons.

 I have a “friend” whom I thought was really a friend.
 When I transferred boards, he immediately stopped communicating, as if he befriended me only because I was part of his job before.
 That’s not a friend, that’s a business associate, and when “business” ends, so does the communication.

 I can think of so many reasons, aside from the ones you’ve mentioned (fair-weathered friends, etc.), but these are, I guess, the most important reasons for me.

-Question: How about you my friends?
+Question: How about you?
 What would cause you to end a friendship?